kristjanvalur/py-asynkit/README.md

 `coro()` is actually a convenience function, invoking either `coro_eager()` or `async_eager()` (see below) depending on context.
 Decorating your function makes sense if you __always__ intend To _await_ its result at some later point.
 Otherwise, just apply it at the point of invocation in each such case.

+Note that if you immediately await the result of a function, such as `result = await myfunc()`, then using `eager` is pointless and just causes overhead.
+Which is why you should only decorate a function with `eager` if you always intend to await its result later.

 ### `coro_eager()`, `async_eager()`